Kialo requires cookies to work correctly.

 Safely regulating nuclear power plants requires highly effective and organised state intervention.
 Political instability or dysfunctional government thus enormously increases the risk of nuclear accidents.

 There is a risk of terrorist attacks on nuclear power plants.
 This is dangerous.

 Accidents can have major consequences because they release radioactive materials.

 Nuclear power produces lower amounts of particulate pollution than other forms of power, reducing illness.

-New versions of nuclear energy plants are highly rigoristic about safety. [
+New versions of nuclear energy plants are highly rigorous about

 source in Polish